Matip out for rest of season with thigh injury

 A further medical assessment has determined surgery is likely to be needed in order to resolve the issue.

-As such, Matip is expected to miss the rest of the season, dealing manager Jurgen Klopp a significant blow.
+As such, Matip is expected to miss the rest of the season, dealing manager Jurgen Klopp a significant blow ahead of a busy few weeks at Anfield.

 The 26-year-old has featured 25 times in the Premier League this term and will have been expected to start alongside Virgil van Dijk for Liverpool's upcoming Champions League quarter-final with Manchester City – the first leg to be played at Anfield on Wednesday.

-However, Klopp will now have to turn to either the much-maligned Dejan Lovren or Ragnar Klavan as the Reds bid to reach the last four.
+However, Klopp will now have to turn to either the much-maligned Dejan Lovren as the Reds bid to reach the last four, with Ragnar Klavan available in reserve.

+Klopp is already fearing the worst with regards to the hamstring problem sustained by Adam Lallana at Selhurst Park.

+Lallana left the field just five minutes after arriving as a second-half substitute, with the Liverpool manager suggesting afterwards that the issue could be a serious one.
+Lallana has been able to start just three games so far this season due to muscle injuries, and has joined fellow England international Joe Gomez on the sidelines.